Ohidurr/Beeper/README.md

 # Beeper
 Twitter like website called Beeper!
-*Beeper will allow users to edit their Beeps, no more pesky typos *Allow users to
+* Beeper will allow users to see posts from all around the world and localize post.

 # Future implentation